 Where to Stay in Parga

 Parga is a very popular summer travel destination for Greek domestic tourists.
-As such, there are a plethora of hotels and resorts here that cater to every budget and travel style.
+There are a plethora of hotels and resorts here that cater to every budget and travel style.

 One thing worth noting is that many Greek families come here for their annual vacations.
-Solo travellers and those travelling without children are best advised to book an “adults only” resort or a private Airbnb.
+If you are travelling to Greece alone or as a couple/friends without children, you are best advised to book an “adults-only” resort or a private Airbnb.

 Otherwise, you may be disappointed to find that your hotel pool and communal areas are overrun by children in the summer months.
-A selection of highly recommended Parga hotels are detailed below.
+A selection of highly recommended Parga hotels is detailed below.

 Racconto Boutique Design Hotel (Adults Only)